Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Once you earn the Southwest Companion Pass, you’ll use it for the remainder of that year, plus the following full calendar year.

 Do any Southwest cards offer Companion Pass?

-No. This isn’t much of a surprise given the overall value of a Companion Pass.
-However, Southwest credit cards do help you earn a Companion Pass in two ways:
+While the welcome offers are gone, Southwest credit cards still help you earn a Companion Pass in two ways:

 What is the best way to earn a Southwest Companion Pass?

-For most consumers, the fastest and simplest way to earn a Companion Pass is through a combination of Southwest flights and using a Southwest credit card.
+A combination of Southwest flights and using a Southwest credit card is the best method for earning a companion pass.
 This method relies on a big point boost thanks to a Southwest card’s signup bonus followed by accelerated points through smart spending.
 You can also use the Southwest shopping portal to earn additional points.

 Spending needed to reach 125,000 qualifying points with Southwest Rapid Rewards® Premier Credit Card